The Park design features include:

 The Town Green is proposed as a publicly owned park next to private development on a 4-acre parcel.
 The Town Green is the centerpiece of the downtown master plan and a catalyst for development.
 Its central location near existing restaurants and shops makes it an ideal gathering space for residents and visitors.
 It is a natural gathering space that “activates” the area and attracts a built-in clientele for potential shop and restaurant owners making businesses more commercially viable.

-Site Design, the landscape designer, is seeking community input on the park design.
+Site Design, the landscape designer, is development construction plans for the approved design.

 Feasibility Assessment by Bleakly Group